- The floodlight

 Truly optional subscription plans

 The Maximus doesn’t have onboard storage, but unlike many security cameras, you don’t need to pay a subscription fee to download video clips from the cloud.
 But you’ll want to anyway, because without a subscription, you’re limited to a two-hour event lookback and just three downloads per month.
-Three plans are available via Kuna: $5 a month gives you a seven-day lookback for one camera, $10 a month increases the lookback period to 14 days for up to four cameras, and the $20-per-month plan gives you a 30-day lookback window plus a feature called Kuna AI, which I’ll get to in a minute.
+Three plans are available via Kuna (these prices represent 33-percent discounts for paying annually): $5 a month gives you a seven-day lookback for one camera; $10 a month increases the lookback period to 14 days for up to four cameras; and the $20-per-month plan gives you a 30-day lookback window for up to eight cameras, plus a feature called Kuna AI, which I’ll get to in a minute.
 Every subscription plan includes unlimited downloads, lifetime theft protection (if the camera is stolen, you’ll get a free replacement), and a 5-, 10-, or 15-percent discount, respectively, on future purchases.
-Pay annually for any plan and you’ll get a 33 percent discount.

 Kuna AI uses cloud computing to distinguish between humans and vehicles, and it can even inform you as to how many of each are within its field of view.
 You can create motion detection grids—one for people and a second for vehicles—in the Kuna app to indicate areas of the camera’s field of view that should be ignored in terms of motion.
 But you’ll need to pony up for one of its premium plans to make use of this feature (it’s also available during the free trial period).